mirisuzanne/mia.wtf/src/colophon.md

 but I invented a new <abbr>CSS</abbr> feature,
 _and then used it here_!
 That feels like cheating.
 Is that cheating?

+I wish I had used [Sass](https://sass-lang.com), but this was an experiment in raw, untamed, _pure_ CSS.
+But purity is for suckers.
+If you like Sass, just use Sass.

 ## Design